rhrishik02/data150/AnnotatedBibliography.md

 Article 2: https://royalsocietypublishing.org/doi/full/10.1098/rsif.2016.0690

-Authors: Jessica E. Steele, Pål Roe Sundsøy, Carla Pezzulo, Victor A. Alegana, Tomas J. Bird, Joshua Blumenstock, Johannes Bjelland, Kenth Engø-Monsen, Yves-Alexandre de Montjoye, Asif M. Iqbal, Khandakar N. Hadiuzzaman, Xin Lu, Erik Wetter, Andrew J. Tatem and Linus Bengtsson
+Steele Jessica E., Sundsøy Pål Roe, Pezzulo Carla, Alegana Victor A., Bird Tomas J., Blumenstock Joshua, Bjelland Johannes, Engø-Monsen Kenth, de Montjoye Yves-Alexandre, Iqbal Asif M., Hadiuzzaman Khandakar N., Lu Xin, Wetter Erik, Tatem Andrew J. and Bengtsson Linus 2017 “Mapping poverty using mobile phone and satellite data” J. R. Soc.
+Interface.142016069020160690

 This article seeks to find a modern and more effective method of mapping poverty by taking advantage of phone and satellite data.
 In this study, the authors base their claim on the idea that current metrics of poverty are predicated on outdated census data, and instead employ data science techniques using commonly available public and private data from mobile phones and satellites in hopes of providing insight into the spatial distribution of poverty.
 By using new techniques to update the accuracy of poverty maps, it becomes possible to to understand the causes of poverty as well as methods of poverty alleviation for development purposes.
 Specifically, the authors use remote sensing and geographic information system (RS) data as well as call detail records (CDR) to accurately map poverty.
 Poverty mapping is an integral part of poverty assessment and analysis as it allows scientists to accurately identify what exact areas or regions will be affected by lack of resources while also providing a streamlined framework for allievations concerning development purposes.
 Conclusively, the researchers successfully used RS and CDR data to compile poverty maps with significant accuracy as their models were able to successfully produce high-resolution maps that were based on various data factors.